Selling a house without an estate agent is achievable, but is it a matter of saving pennies but costing pounds?

 How do I sell my house myself?

-The nuts and bolts for the sale of a house are quite simple, as there are dozens of online property directories available.
+The nuts and bolts for selling a house are pretty simple, as dozens of online property directories are available.
 You can list your home for sale on the likes of Zoopla and Rightmove for around £100, but you’ll need to take photographs and write some engaging descriptions of the rooms in your home.
-You can employ the services of a solicitor or conveyancer to deal with the legal issues involved, or there are some in-depth online articles on the subject if you want to process the entire sale yourself.
-Of course, you will need to manage property viewings and price negotiations yourself, but if you have the time and a reasonable knowledge of how property transaction works, this shouldn’t be a problem.
+You can employ the services of a conveyancer or solicitor to deal with the legal issues involved, or there are some in-depth online articles on the subject if you want to process the entire sale yourself.
+Of course, you will need to manage property viewings and price negotiations yourself, but this shouldn’t be a problem if you have the time and a good knowledge of how property transaction works.
 There is an enormous amount of advice and guidance online, and you can find it by performing a web search using the term ‘selling a house without an Estate Agent!’